 - Fast funding: You can usually expect to get your funds within one week — though some lenders will fund loans as soon as the same or next business day after approval.

 - Flexible loan use: One of the main benefits of a personal loan is that they’re incredibly flexible and for the most part, you can use them for whatever expense you wish.
 For example, you could use a personal loan to buy business equipment, consolidate debt, pay off a bill, or finance an office renovation.

 Cons of using a personal loan to start a business

 - Shorter repayment terms: You’ll generally have one to seven years to repay a personal loan, depending on the lender.
-SBA loans, on the other, provide terms of 10 to 25 years, depending on how you use the loan.
+SBA loans, on the other hand, provide terms from 10 to 25 years, depending on how you use the loan.